Connecting to FrSky Sport and FPort¶

 This was done initially via their SPort capability.
 And later, via an additional new protocol called FPort which also includes the RC data to the autopilot.

-In order to connect to these ports on the FrSky reciever, any UART on the autopilot (normally a “TELEM” port) is used.
+In order to connect to these ports on the FrSky receiver, any UART on the autopilot (normally a “TELEM” port) is used.
 However, both SPort and FPort are bi-directional protocols and require signal inversion in both directions in order to interface to the autopilot’s UART.

 if Sport is being used to send telemetry, then RC data must still be sent to the autopilot via its RCin pin as PPM or SBus from the FrSky receiver.
 See Typical Autopilot Wiring Connections.